dac067/dac067.github.io/about.md

 Here is an incomplete collection of projects I've completed since 2011. <br><br>

-I work as an Electrical Engineer, but pursue many different hobbies on the side.
+I work as an Electrical Engineer, but pursue many different hobbies on the side. <br><br>

 I run an Etsy store call the Fluxwood Manufactory, where I sell fine dwarven crafts and art.